JosunLP/pdf-lib-simple-tables/API-DOCUMENTATION.md

 });

+// Add long content that will automatically expand the row height table.setCell(
+  1,
+  1,
-// Add long content that will automatically expand the row height table.setCell(1, 1, 'This is a very long text that will wrap to multiple lines, causing the row to expand in height to accommodate all the content.');
+  'This is a very long text that will wrap to multiple lines, causing the row to expand in height to accommodate all the content.', );
 ```

 ### PDF Embedding